cddrown/evmgateway/op-gateway/op-gateway-lambda/README.md

 ## Configure AWS SSO

 In order to give cdk functions access to your AWS account, configure AWS single sign-on (SSO) to connect to an IAM Identity Centre login.
-This can be done with the 'aws configure sso' command.

 See https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html for full details.

 # Deployment

-1. Log into AWS SSO
+1. Log into AWS SSO if not already logged in.
 ```
 aws sso login  --profile <profile-name>
 ```
 The --profile argument can be omitted if the profile is called 'default'.

-3. Set the following environment variables or add to a .env file in this directory.
+2. Set the following environment variables or add to a .env file in this directory.
 Alternatively these environment variables can be set later in the AWS Lambda function console.

 - L1_PROVIDER_URL
 - L2_PROVIDER_URL